 MetadataShow full item record

 Visual supports are recommended in autism spectrum disorder clinical guidelines.
 They can reduce anxiety, increase predictability, support communication and improve participation.
-They are implemented regularly in schools, but evidence about home visual supports is limited.
-This article reports results of a scoping literature review, alongside qualitative evaluation with parents and professionals.
-We report findings from 34 studies, identifying four categories of visual support and heterogeneity in participant characteristics, intervention methods, environments and outcome measures.
-Qualitative data from questionnaires (n = 101) and focus groups generated key themes about home visual supports, through thematic analysis: (1) Accessibility, (2) Participation-focussed (3) Individualisation, (4) Teaching Methods, (5) Consistency, and (6) Information and Training.
+They are implemented regularly in schools but evidence about home visual supports is limited.
+This paper reports results of a scoping literature review, alongside qualitative evaluation with parents and professionals.
+We report findings from 34 studies, identifying 4 categories of visual support and heterogeneity in participant characteristics, intervention methods, environments and outcome measures.
+Qualitative data from questionnaires (n=101) and focus groups generated key themes about home visual supports, through thematic analysis: 1) Access 2) Participation focussed 3) Individualisation 4) Teaching methods 5) Consistency 6) Information and Training.
 We propose consensus with terminology and implications for practice and research.